PragTob/deep_merge/README.md

 Well not necessarily, no. There are [very simple implementations for maps that use Map.merge/3](http://stackoverflow.com/a/38865647).

-There are subtle things that can be missed there though, for one the most simple implementation also merges structs which is not always what you want.
+There are subtle things that can be missed there though (and I missed the first time around), for one the most simple implementation also merges structs which is not always what you want.
 For Keyword lists on the other hand you gotta be careful that you don't accidentally merge keyword lists with lists as that's [currently possible](https://github.com/elixir-lang/elixir/issues/5395) atm.

 This library takes care of those problems and will take care of further problems/edge cases should they appear so you can focus on your business logic.